egison/egison-scheme/README.md

 # Scheme Macros for Egison Pattern Matching

-This Scheme library provides users with macros for pattern matching against non-free data types.
+This Scheme library provides the users with macros for pattern matching against non-free data types.
 This pattern-matching facility is originally proposed in [this paper](https://arxiv.org/abs/1808.10603) and implemented in [the Egison programming language](http://github.com/egison/egison/).

 We have tested this library on [Gauche](http://practical-scheme.net/gauche/) 0.9.6.